 The Edge acquits himself particularly well on the song's spacious, yet menacing solo – and, even today, he sees it as a career fulcrum. "‘Out of Control’ was really the point where the songwriting started to become more exciting," he said in U2 by U2.
 "It was still effectively the same process, but there was just more form to it."

 3 was rounded out by "Boy-Girl," a live version of which was later used on the flip side of U2's "I Will Follow" single in 1980.
 Initially, all three songs were a part of their concert performances, continuing as a group through the Boy tour's conclusion in 1981, when they had been clustered together to end the main set.

-Meanwhile, 3 has become a cherished rarity over the years, having been first released on CD in 2008 as the bonus disc with the Boy reissue.
+Meanwhile, 3 has become a cherished rarity over the years, having been first released on compact disc in 2008 as the bonus disc with the Boy reissue.
 Over the years, the original vinyl record has sold for hundreds of dollars.